 - any registered wandering devices or bracelets

 - known frequented places.

-People with dementia are at risk of wandering and getting lost because they are disoriented, restless, agitated and possibly anxious.
+People with dementia/cognitive impairment are at risk of wandering and getting lost because they are disoriented, restless, agitated and possibly anxious.
 Once lost they are in danger of injury and even death from falls, accidents and exposure.
-The acute medical conditions associated with this illness compound the likelihood of serious negative outcomes.
+The acute medical conditions associated with these conditions compound the likelihood of serious negative outcomes.
 Disturbed sleep patterns can result in unexpected wandering at night.

 The tracking devices are small pendants in the form of a necklace, belt attachment or watch, worn by the wandering person.
 Each pendant has its own individual frequency which can be tracked using direction finding equipment.